+I'm based in Norfolk but travel regularly to London.
 I prefer to visit the client in their home as the subject is usually most relaxed there.
 This includes visits to overseas clients and I travel worldwide.

 I work from sittings, which I love, or photographs, which tend to work very well and increasingly serve a purpose these days.
 Life is increasingly busy for us all and often the adults I am commissioned to paint have young families and very full lives.
 Where children are concerned, they often find sittings boring (or completely impossible, depending on their age!).
 The length of the photo-session depends on the number of people I am photographing, but usually takes about an hour.
 If possible, I like to chat or play with the child for a while in order to familiarise myself with their faces, get a good idea of their personality and see what facial expressions are really 'them'.

 The client and I then choose the best image for the portrait.
 We work together on this as they know exactly the expression they want to capture in the face of the subject (this includes animals!), whereas I have experience with what makes a good composition.
 Times for completion vary - from a few days for a simple drawing (and my time allowing), to several months for, say, a large oil painting of a family.
 So it's always worth checking, as I will try to fit in with your schedule if I can.

 If the portrait is to be a surprise present for a partner or friend, and it is impossible to arrange a photo session without giving the game away, then a favourite (clearly detailed) photograph can be emailed or sent to me, preferably with any others that show the child from different angles.
 I have done many portraits of children in this way for overseas clients, so have a lot of experience with this method.